 For each ESA programme, a ratio applies to the aggregate contract amount permitted in each participating member state.
-There is a risk that other Danish businesses are awarded so many contracts under a programme that it reduces Rovsing's contract opportunities under that programme.
+There is a risk that other Danish businesses are awarded large contracts under a programme that it can reduce Rovsing's contract opportunities under that programme.